HarveyYifanLi/MUI-Toast-React/README.md

 ### MUI-Toast-React
-This is a cute React prject where I experimented with the idea of displaying a responsive `Toast Notification` on the UI upon (fake) Server triggers/messagings.
+This is a cute React project where I experimented with the idea of displaying a responsive `Toast Notification` on the UI upon (fake) Server triggers/messagings.
 The main technologies that I used include `MUI` and `React`, with `Redux` for global state management on the UI.

 ### Steps for execution